Taxolotl/Taxolotl/README.md

 - 👋 Hi, I’m @Taxolotl
-- 👀 I’m interested in portal logic
+- 👀 I’m interested in Minecraft modding
-- 🌱 I’m currently learning to fly
+- 🌱 I’m currently learning to drive
-- 💞️ I’m looking to collaborate on ~~absolutely nothing~~ a few projects in Unity, if you are up to helping me.
+- 💞️ I’m looking to collaborate on my minecraft mod, but I have no money so don't ask if you are looking to earn money. (however if the project starts earning money somehow, I will split that)
-- 📫 How to reach me you can reach me at (248)434-5508 (call-only).
+- 📫 You can reach me at (248)434-5508 (call-only).